funbox/optimizt/README.md

             As the newer pull will be based on a more recent commit and will include the current changes aswell

             Delete the Branch after the pull is merged.
 ```

-#### What does it do?

-This workflow will trigger whenever a jpg, jpeg or png file is added, removed or changed.
-Then the workflow will install optimizt trough npm with sudo and --unsafe-perm to install it successfully.
-The current repository will be checkout and then optimizt will do the following by default:
-- Create AVIF from all images in the repository
-- Create WEBP from all images in the repository
-Next calibre is used to compress the jpg, jpeg, png and webp files futher with 80% quality.

-#### Push changes trough commit

-If the changes need to be pushed trough commit automatically, comment out the: `Create Pull Request` task entirely.
-Uncomment the `Commit files` task entirely.

-#### Push changes trough pull

-If the changes need to be push trough a pull request, the configuration as is will achieve this.

 </details>